Skip to main content

 Yokohama

 From Yokohama Station, you can easily reach the city’s most popular spots with a scenic walk along the waterside.
 Yokohama’s downtown area is also well connected by an extensive municipal bus system, making traveling between sightseeing destinations a breeze.
-One-time bus tickets cost 220 yen (110 yen for children), and one-day tickets cost 600 yen (300 yen for children).

 • Akaikutsu Loop Bus: characterized by its retro style and red coloring, this bus starts at Sakuragicho Station and stops at multiple sightseeing spots, including Chinatown and Yamashita Park.
 It runs every 30 minutes during the week and every 15 minutes during the weekend.